-Angiosarcoma is a rare form of sarcoma that develops from the endothelial cells, which line the blood vessels.
+Angiosarcoma is a rare type of sarcoma that develops from the cells lining the blood vessels.

-It can occur anywhere throughout the body but is most commonly found in the skin, breast, liver, spleen, and the body’s deep tissues.
+Angiosarcoma can occur anywhere throughout the body.
+But, it often occurs in the skin, breasts, internal organs, bones, and the body’s deep tissues.

-In some rare cases, angiosarcoma can occur in the heart.
+In very rare cases, angiosarcoma can occur in the heart.

 Signs and symptoms

-Symptoms of sarcoma can vary depending on the size and location of your tumour.
-You may experience all, some or none of these symptoms before you are diagnosed with a sarcoma:
+Symptoms of angiosarcoma can vary depending on the size and location of your tumour.
+You may experience all, some or none of these symptoms before you are diagnosed with angiosarcoma:

-A lump or swelling in the in the soft tissue of the body under the skin, often on the arm, leg or trunk that is;
+- A lump or swelling in the soft tissue of the body under the skin

 A specialist doctor will diagnose sarcoma through a series of tests.
 These may include: